 It’s an understatement to describe this par 5 as interesting.
 One must take care to position the tee shot on the fairway.
 A slice to the right will ﬁnd the meandering stream and an out-of-bounds fence is on the left.
 Having negotiated the tee shot successfully, the left-hand side of the fairway needs to be favoured for the second shot over the stream.
 This will leave a straightforward pitch to the green for a safe par 5 providing the green-side bunkers both left and right are avoided.

 A truly beautiful hole from the back tee-box.
-This hole is the shortest of the par 5s.
 It’s reachable in two with the tee shot carrying a dam.
 There are trees on the left and trouble on the right, if you are going for the green with a long club, keep it straight.
 Not a difﬁcult hole if one is careful and plays it to arrive at the green in regulation.

 This hole is a straight par 4 and has another fairly wide fairway.
 It shouldn’t pose too many problems .
 One bunker on the right is all that protects the green.
 This is a potential birdie hole for golfers of all handicaps.